tonymm81/working-place-automation/README.md

 arduino fan controller:
- i also made a arduino based fan controller:
+ i also made a arduino based fan controller what is under working place automation devices control.

  parts: